-Grab a coffee and listen in to the Amateur Traveler Podcast below where we talk about our travels throughout Haiti — where we went, what surprised us, what we felt, and more.

 If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
 The price remains the same to you and we earn a small commission.
 Thank you!

 {Text at second visit}

+Grab a coffee and listen in to the Amateur Traveler Podcast below where we talk about our travels throughout Haiti — where we went, what surprised us, what we felt, and more.

+If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on one of the links above.
+The price remains the same to you and we earn a small commission.
+Thank you!